Adjustment disorders

 Your child’s diagnosis

-If your child is experiencing symptoms of an adjustment disorder, they will need to take to a psychiatrist who specializes in working with children or adolescents.
+If your child is experiencing symptoms of an adjustment disorder, they will need to talk to a psychiatrist who specializes in working with children or adolescents.
 This psychiatrist will talk with your child about their symptoms and experience.
 They may also talk with you and your partner to get a fuller picture.

 Criteria for diagnosis